-I just read two recent articles on EBITDA.
+I just read three recent articles on EBITDA.

 Quite interesting to see how EBITDA got challenged though it is used widely in the valuation.
 EBITDA so far is still seen as a clean measure of what the business has generated, separate from its capital or financing structure and investment.
 Since we are more interested in the risk of the company’s underlying business operations, then EBITDA seems to me, is relevant to use.